-- Hold toys so that your child has to look up and out to the RIGHT - Position your child in their cot so you approach them from the RIGHT - When holding your child across your shoulder, position their to face the RIGHT - When in their car seat, use a rolled up towel to correct their head position - Use a rolled towel for when the child is lying in their pram to correct the position of the head.
-Your physiotherapist will show you how to do this
+- Hold toys so that your child has to look up and out to the LEFT. - Position your child in their cot so you approach them from the LEFT. - When holding your child across your shoulder, position them to face the LEFT. - When in their car seat, use a rolled up towel to correct their head position. - Use a rolled towel for when the child is lying in their pram to correct the position of the head.
+Your physiotherapist will show you how to do this.

-DO NOT use the rolled towel when the child is sleeping or unsupervised.
+Do NOT use the rolled towel when the child is sleeping or unsupervised.

-- Encourage the child to lie on either side to gain the midline position of the head - When the child is breastfeeding on the LEFT breast, gently position them so they have a stretch taking the LEFT ear to his LEFT shoulder - If bottle feeding, hold your child in your LEFT arm so that they have to turn to the RIGHT or midline to feed
+- Encourage the child to lie on either side to gain the midline position of the head. - When the child is breastfeeding on the RIGHT breast, gently position them so they have a stretch taking the RIGHT ear to their RIGHT shoulder. - If bottle feeding, hold your child in your RIGHT arm so that they have to turn to the LEFT or midline to feed.

-If you think your baby is being caused discomfort by any of these exercises, stop doing them and contact your physiotherapist.
+If you think that your baby is being caused discomfort by any of these exercises, stop doing them and contact your physiotherapist.